 Beta-Alanine & Citrulline Malate: Improves endurance

-Pre-Workouts can be an extremely useful tool for people that have hit a training plateau or are training at times where they may be physically and mentally fatigued.
-However, it’s important that you don’t have to rely on pre-workout products to achieve a positive outcome to your session.
+Pre workouts can be an extremely useful tool for people that have hit a training plateau or are training at times where they may be physically and mentally fatigued.
+However, it’s important that you don’t become reliant on pre-workout products to achieve a positive outcome to your session.

 How to take pre-workout supplements

-When taking a pre-workout powder such as Rage 3.0 Rampage, it is important to remember that they will give you A LOT of energy.
-So it is advisable to take them no later than 6pm.
-If you want to get a good night’s sleep that is.
+When taking pre-workout powder such as Rage 3.0 Rampage, it is important to remember that they will give you A LOT of energy and prevent sleep.
+So it is advisable to take them no later than 6pm – if you want a good night’s sleep that is!

 It is highly important to take an appropriate dose.
 If you take too much, you may experience adverse side effects, which can also be experienced if you take pre-workout with caffeinated energy drinks.
 It may seem like a good idea to use things like Red Bull when mixing the powder, but too much caffeine can have serious detrimental effects including feelings of anxiety, nausea and jitters.
 So be sure to follow the guidelines!